charlierobin/automatic-fbx-export/README.md

 # Automatic FBX Export for Cinema 4D

-Automates saving a Cinema 4D document and simultaneously exporting an FBX version to another path
+Automates saving a Cinema 4D document and simultaneously exporting an FBX version to another path.

 If you put Cinema 4D files into a Unity asset directort, Unity basically fires up a behind-the-scenes command line version of Cinema 4D and uses it to export an FBX out of your C4D file.